mirenradia/Research-Computing/03_Linux_Advanced.md

 # Linux Terminal

-The linux terminal is primarily useful for managing the running of your code, either locally or on remote computing resources.
+The Linux terminal is primarily useful for managing the running of your code, either locally or on remote computing resources.
 In this lesson we will cover how to submit and manage jobs from the command line and how to control our computing enviroment.

 ## Mangaging processes